zopefoundation/transaction/docs/datamanager.rst

 .. doctest::

-   >>> from transaction.tests.SampleDataManager import DataManager
+   >>> from transaction.tests.examples import DataManager

-This :class:`transaction.tests.SampleDataManager.DataManager` class
+This :class:`transaction.tests.examples.DataManager` class
 provides a trivial data-manager implementation and docstrings to illustrate the the protocol and to provide a tool for writing tests.